F

 What Factors can Influence the Cost of Living in Makakilo?

-Taxes: Locations with elevated tax rates, encompassing both sales and income taxes, can be a factor in driving up the cost of living.
-When you're paying more in taxes for everyday goods and services, it naturally translates into higher expenses.
-Similarly, a higher income tax rate can also contribute to an overall higher cost of living.
-In Makakilo, the standard sales tax rate starts at 4%, and the income tax rates commence at 1.4%.
+Taxes: Cities that impose higher taxes, including sales and income taxes, can contribute to an escalated cost of living.
+The added expense of taxes on everyday goods like clothing and food naturally results in higher overall costs.
+Similarly, a higher income tax rate can further elevate the cost of living.
+In Makakilo, the general sales tax rate starts at 4%, and income tax rates begin at 1.4%.

 Urbanization: Urban areas with a wealth of amenities and employment opportunities tend to come with a higher price tag for living.
 Why?
 Well, more people want to be there, which drives up home prices and rents.
 On the flip side, less densely populated rural areas or places where there's not as much demand usually mean fewer attractions, things to do and slower job growth.
 That often results in a lower cost of living.